PerezCristian-dev/PerezCristian-dev/README.md

 experience working with popular frameworks such as React, Next.js,
 Nest.js, and GraphQL.
-In addition to my deve lopment skills, I also have a strong background in data analysis, including proficiency in data cleaning, data visualization, and
+In addition to my development skills, I also have a strong background in data analysis, including proficiency in data cleaning, data visualization, and